 Yellow Sac Spiders

-Wolf Spiders are slightly fury brown or grey that run after their prey.
+Wolf Spiders are slightly furry brown or grey and are known for running after their prey.
 They have long sturdy legs.
 They have good vision from two of their eight large eyes.
-The baby spiders hang out on the mothers backs.
-At night if you hold a flashlight at the same level as your head look for silvery blue green spots reflecting back at you from the blades of the grass.
+The baby spiders hang out on the mother’s back.
+At night if you hold a flashlight at the same level as your head look for silvery blue-green spots reflecting back at you from the blades of the grass.
 These are the eyes of Wolf spiders.

 Funnel Web Spiders